-In close cooperation and strategic partnerships with industry, FBH's research results lead to cuttingedge products.
-The institute also successfully turns innovative product ideas into spin-off companies.
+In close cooperation with industry, FBH's research results lead to cutting-edge products.
+The institute also successfully turns innovative product ideas into spinoff companies.
 With its Prototype Engineering Lab, the institute strengthens its cooperation with customers in industry by turning excellent research results into market-oriented products, processes, and services.

-The institute thereby offers its international customer base complete solutions and know-how-from design to ready-to-use modules and prototypes.
+The institute offers its international customer base complete solutions and know-how as a one-stop agency - from design to ready-to-use modules and prototypes.
+Overall, working in strategic partnerships with industry, FBH ensures Germany's technological excellence in microwave and optoelectronic research.